oapi-codegen/oapi-codegen/README.md

 The default options for `oapi-codegen` will generate everything; client, server, type definitions and embedded swagger spec, but you can generate subsets of those via the `-generate` flag.
-It defaults to `types,client,server,spec`, but you can specify any combination of those.
+It defaults to `types,client,server,embedded-spec`, but you can specify any combination of those.

 - `types`: generate all type definitions for all types in the OpenAPI spec.
 This will be everything under `#components`, as well as request parameter, request